pyCGM2/Doc/content/Code/_index.en.md

 ### Bad news

-With Nexus-embeded or QTM-embeded pycgm2, you **have not access to the last and updated version of pyCGM2**.
+With Nexus-embedded or QTM-embedded pycgm2, you **have not access to the last and updated version of pyCGM2**.

 {{< notice "info" >}}
   All pages of our section **Code** are dedicated to the **external use** of pyCGM2.